Ali Vaez is Iran Project Director at the International Crisis Group and Senior Adviser to ICG’s president.

 Tehran contends that the United States is trying to prevent other countries from engaging in an activity that is no longer prohibited by international law.
 But given Iran’s power projection in the region, attacks by Iran’s allies on U.S. interests in Iraq, and the maritime tit-for-tat between Iran and Israel, the Biden administration would face a political blowback if it offered such an incentive to Iran.

 The nuclear measures are also complicated.
 For instance, the Western powers want Iran to restore the one-year breakout time (i.e., the amount of time that it would take to accumulate enough highly enriched uranium for a single nuclear weapon) that the JCPOA envisioned.
-That timeline has now shrunk to around two to three months.
+That timeline has now shrunk to around one month.
 Given Iran’s advancements on research and development, especially on advanced centrifuges, simply dismantling the machines is probably insufficient to create enough distance between Iran’s civilian activities and a potential military nuclear program.
 But Iran has proven unwilling to destroy the centrifuges’ electronic infrastructure and mothball its assembly lines.

 The two sides are also far apart on the question of sequencing.
 When the JCPOA’s implementation started in 2015, Iran rolled back its nuclear program first.
 Only after the International Atomic Energy Agency (IAEA) verified Iran’s compliance with its obligations did the United States lift its nuclear sanctions in January 2016.